alexandremuzio/cuckooml/README.md

 Check out the [images directory](images/os_operations) for the preliminary results on the OS Operations approach and [images directory](images/api_calls) for the API approach.

+From the initial analysis, it looks like 3/4 clusters produce the most significant results.

 ## Example